SayeedChowdhury/portfolio/_pages/about.md

-![Illustration of combining vision and language modalities](/images/neuromorphic.jpeg) 👨🏻‍💻 I'm a 5th year graduate student at the TU Berlin.
+![Illustration of combining vision and language modalities](/images/neuromorphic.jpeg)

+👨🏻‍💻 I'm a 5th year graduate student at the ECE department of Purdue University.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are in Bio-inspired ML (Spiking Neural Networks) and Scene Understanding!

 📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.